ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

   It's not as configurable as mypy/PyRight, but it often catches many of the same things in real-time.
 - **Pylint and Flake8:** These are linters that primarily focus on code style issues, but they have basic type checking rules or plugins (e.g., Pylint can catch some obvious type errors, though it's not as comprehensive as a dedicated type checker).
-- **Pyre:** A type checker from Facebook (written in OCaml).
+- **PyreFly:** A type checker from Facebook (written in Rust).
   It's also fast and aimed at large applications.
   Its usage is less widespread in the community compared to mypy/PyRight, but it's an alternative.
 - **TypeGuard, Enforce, etc.:** These are runtime type checking helpers.
-  For example, TypeGuard is a library that can be used to enforce type annotations at runtime by wrapping functions (so if someone calls `func("hello")` when it expects an int, it will raise an error at call time).
+  For example, the TypeGuard library enforces type annotations at runtime by wrapping functions;
-  These can be useful in specific scenarios, but generally static checkers are more common in Python since runtime checks negate some of the performance benefits of dynamic typing.
+  if someone calls `func("hello")` when it expects an `int`, it raises an error at call time.

 As an example of using a type checker, imagine we save the earlier `add` function example in a file and run a checker: